 Examples of Positive and Negative Control

-For example for positive and negative controls experiment takes two Petri dishes, 1st Petri Dish is simply agar so there’s no ampicillin. it’s just agar you would expect bacteria to grow on this so the prediction for this would be the presence of bacteria.
+Examples of Positive Control: For example, Two Petri dishes were taken to examine positive and negative controls.
+1st Petri Dish is simply agar so there’s no ampicillin. it’s just agar you would expect bacteria to grow on this so the prediction for this would be the presence of bacteria.

-Now 2nd Petri dish control with the ampicillin agar, ampicillin is an antibiotic so it would expect that there would be no bacterial growth on this one because of the presence of that ampicillin. so control the 1st Petri dish that does not have ampicillin. where to expect to see the bacterial growth is going to be positive control because analysts expect to actually see a positive result which would be the growth of that bacteria.
+Examples of Negative Control: Now 2nd Petri dish control with the ampicillin agar, ampicillin is an antibiotic so it would be expected that there would be no bacterial growth on this one because of the presence of that ampicillin. so control the 1st Petri dish that does not have ampicillin. where to expect to see the bacterial growth is going to be positive control because analysts expect to actually see a positive result which would be the growth of that bacteria.

 If it doesn’t then it could say that it’s probably something else that’s preventing the growth, not the dependent variable.